AlexSartori/AdventOfCode/README.md

 #### Part 2
 For some reason, your simulated results don't match what the experimental energy source engineers expected.
 Apparently, the pocket dimension actually has four spatial dimensions, not three.
 The pocket dimension contains an infinite 4-dimensional grid.
 At every integer 4-dimensional coordinate (`x,y,z,w`), there exists a single cube (really, a hypercube) which is still either active or inactive.
 Each cube only ever considers its neighbors: any of the `80` other cubes where any of their coordinates differ by at most `1`.
 The initial state of the pocket dimension still consists of a small flat region of cubes.
 Furthermore, the same rules for cycle updating still apply: during each cycle, consider the number of active neighbors of each cube.
 Even though the pocket dimension is 4-dimensional, the initial state represents a small 2-dimensional slice of it.
 Starting with your given initial configuration, simulate six cycles in a 4-dimensional space.
 How many cubes are left in the active state after the sixth cycle?

 ---

+## Day 18: Operation Order
+#### Part 1
+As you look out the window and notice a heavily-forested continent slowly appear over the horizon, you are interrupted by the child sitting next to you.
+They're curious if you could help them with their math homework.
+Unfortunately, it seems like this "math" follows different rules than you remember.
+The homework (your puzzle input) consists of a series of expressions that consist of addition (`+`), multiplication (`*`), and parentheses (`(...)`).
+Just like normal math, parentheses indicate that the expression inside must be evaluated before it can be used by the surrounding expression.
+Addition still finds the sum of the numbers on both sides of the operator, and multiplication still finds the product.
+However, the rules of operator precedence have changed.
+Rather than evaluating multiplication before addition, the operators have the same precedence, and are evaluated left-to-right regardless of the order in which they appear.
+Before you can help with the homework, you need to understand it yourself.
+Evaluate the expression on each line of the homework; what is the sum of the resulting values?

+#### Part 2
+You manage to answer the child's questions and they finish part 1 of their homework, but get stuck when they reach the next section: advanced math.
+Now, addition and multiplication have different precedence levels, but they're not the ones you're familiar with.
+Instead, addition is evaluated before multiplication.
+What do you get if you add up the results of evaluating the homework problems using these new rules?

+---